Shipping Glossary

 USPS

 USPS applies DIM weight pricing only to packages exceeding 1 cubic foot (1,728 cubic inches) for Priority Mail and Ground Advantage.
 The USPS DIM divisor is 166, which is more generous than FedEx or UPS.
 Packages under 1 cubic foot are charged by actual weight only.
+With the 2026 USPS increase of 5.4%, that 1 cubic foot threshold is more valuable than ever for large, light items.

 FedEx

 FedEx applies DIM weight to all package sizes using a divisor of 139 for domestic shipments and 139 for international.
 FedEx compares DIM weight to actual weight on every shipment and charges the higher of the two.
+With FedEx rates up 5.9% in 2026, an oversized box gets penalized harder this year than last.

 UPS

 UPS applies DIM weight to all package sizes using a divisor of 139 for domestic and international shipments.
 Like FedEx, UPS always bills the greater of actual weight or DIM weight with no minimum size threshold.
+UPS rates rose 5.9% in 2026, so the gap between a right-sized box and an oversized one keeps widening.

 Tips

-If you frequently ship large, light items, USPS is often cheapest due to its higher DIM divisor and 1 cubic foot threshold
+If you frequently ship large, light items, USPS is often cheapest due to its higher DIM divisor and 1 cubic foot threshold.

 Related Terms